kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 9.md

 9. Stop the lab-9-gateway application.

-10. Convert this application to use Spring Cloud:  Open the pom.xml and change the parent to org.springframework.cloud / spring-cloud-starter-parent / latest stable version (1.0.1 at the time of this writing).
+10. Convert this application to use Spring Cloud:  Open the pom.xml and change the parent to org.springframework.cloud / spring-cloud-starter-parent / latest stable version (Angel.SR4 at the time of this writing).
 If you prefer to use a dependency management section instead of altering the parent, you may do so.

-11. Add the dependency for the config server.  org.springframework.cloud / spring-cloud-starter-config.
+11. Add the dependency for the config client.  org.springframework.cloud / spring-cloud-config-client.

 12. Add the dependency for Eureka-based service discovery.  org.springframework.cloud / spring-cloud-starter-eureka.